“I Think of You on Your Birthday” will be a collection of writings from birthparents to the children they placed for adoption.

 Any birthparent marketing gurus want to help out with this aspect?
 I’m open to ideas and help.

 For my first book, I leveraged a small book launch team.
 Feel free to read up on what we did.
 My next book will use more affiliate channels.
-This will be my third book launch, so hopefully I’ll have more skills by then. 🙂
+This will be my fourth or fifth book launch, so hopefully I’ll have more skills by then. 🙂

 What other questions do you have?
 Contact me at email@example.com.